Are Lizards Poisonous or Venomous? (What You Need to Know

 What About the Lizards Around Homes?

-If we’re talking about house lizards, like the common house gecko (Hemidactylus frenatus), or outdoor types like anoles, skinks, or fence lizards, you don’t have anything to worry about.
+This includes species like the common house gecko (Hemidactylus frenatus), or outdoor types like anoles, skinks, or fence lizards,

 Can Lizards Harm Dogs or Cats?